How to measure psychological safety in your team

 If the results are mostly positive

 Highlight your strongest areas and give the team a pat on the back.
 But don’t get complacent!
-Our survey showed that we were doing well with psychological safety, but there were areas that were weaker than others.
+Our surveys showed that we were doing well with psychological safety, but there were areas that were weaker than others.
 Now we’re picking apart our culture to see what drives these feelings, and ultimately that will help us improve the responses.
-We’ll know if it’s working because we’ll reuse the survey and compare the results.
+We’ll know if it’s working because we’ll continue measuring psychological safety and comparing the results over time.